la2050/challenge/_2021/connect/good-trouble-makers.md

   3. Post event and workshop surveys indicating positive experiences by attendees
-Approximately how many people will be directly impacted by this proposal?: '30' Approximately how many people will be indirectly impacted by this proposal?: '500' Please describe the broader impact of your proposal.: >+ In Progress will have a profound impact in the disabled, queer and POC communities in Los Angeles, both in terms of accessibility to the arts and overall emotional health.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '30' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '500' Describe how Los Angeles County will be different if your work is successful.: >+ In Progress will have a profound impact in the disabled, queer and POC communities in Los Angeles, both in terms of accessibility to the arts and overall emotional health.
 To have a program that centers the distinct needs of